-Baked sea bass and tarragon filled his nostrils briefly, but quickly returned to the mouldy, damp smell of rat shit on old floorboards that he had been breathing for the past ten hours in the guest house.
+Baked sea bass and tarragon carried on the wind briefly, but the mouldy, damp smell of rat shit on old floorboards soon came back.
 Then came battered cod and lemons, making Jimmy’s stomach rumble.
 He hadn’t eaten anything since leaving the jail and his body was beginning to feel heavy.

 Watching the bloated, red-faced men wipe food from their beards made hunger gnaw at his insides.

-The scent of mussels in garlic and white wine sauce wafted through his memory, reminding him of the meals he had enjoyed with Heather.
-She didn’t like the fancy restaurants, so they often ended up in some back alley bistro being served by the family who ran it.
-The glow from the kitchens and the candlelight refracting through the bottles of wine; the way she used to reach her perfect hands across the table to play with his hook-scarred and rope-calloused fingers; the knowing smiles from the owners, who were pleased and proud to see love bloom in their establishments.
+The scent of mussels in garlic wafted through his memory, reminding him of the meals he had enjoyed with Heather.
+She didn’t like the fancy restaurants, so they often ended up in some back alley, family-run bistro.
+The glow from the kitchens and the candlelight would refract through the bottles of wine.
+She’d reach her perfect hands across the table to play with his hook-scarred and rope-calloused fingers.
+The smiling owners were glad to see love bloom in their establishment.

 Jimmy prodded his jacket pocket to check that the scrap of paper with Heather’s dead number was still there.
-It crumpled reassuringly as he tried to imagine how the conversation would go, should the number work suddenly.
+It crumpled reassuringly as he tried to imagine how the conversation would go, should the number work this time.

-It would mean another trip back down to reception, but by this time the room had grown so cold that Jimmy couldn’t wait to get out of it.
-As he descended the staircase once more, he followed the scent of burning pine to the parlour, where a small hearth smouldered and the owner sat, striking a match for his pipe.
+It would mean another trip back down to reception, but by this time, the room had grown so cold that he couldn’t wait to get out of it.
+As he descended the staircase, he followed the scent of burning pine to the parlour.
+The owner sat in front of a smouldering hearth, striking a match for his pipe.

 ‘Do you have a phone?’
 Jimmy asked.